milgra/mmfm/doc/ROAD.md

 libffplayer legyen egy kulon library ffmpeg felett libkineticui - sdl renderer / texture based

+- Also extracts all stream and metadata info from multimedia files, also shows the raw hexa/ASCII bytes of the file if needed
+- Visual Pasteboard, drop files and folders there for later reuse or create folders for collecting files
+- Works without a window manager for super hackers
+- Frequency and scope analyzer visualizers for audio conent

 - frekvenica eses/emelkedes hatterben

 - hexa viewer